NixOS/nixpkgs/CONTRIBUTING.md

 #### Use of `with`

-`with` is a somewhat controversial feature of nix syntax, it can reduce repition, but easily can make code unreadable or buggy if used carelessly.
+`with` is a somewhat controversial feature of nix syntax, it can reduce repetition, but easily can make code unreadable or buggy if used carelessly.

 recommended uses:
 - `meta.maintainers = with lib.maintainers; [ ... ]`